 Why go online?

 - Get more customers

 - Reduce the costs of fulfilling demands or orders.

 - Increasing Business revenue

 - Increase flexibility

 Will the site generate revenue?

-Of course there are so many ways to generate revenue and draw customers to E-shopping sites.
-Most commonly uses are:
+Of course, there are so many ways to generate revenue and draw customers to E-shopping sites.
+Most common uses are:

 a) Google Adsense